ramajoballester/autonomous-roomba-ros/README.md

 # Robotics
-Autonomous Navigation for Roomba robot in ROS and Gazebo
+Autonomous Navigation framework for mobile robots in ROS and Gazebo

 ## Installation